 We’ve been getting into this series, Waking Up to The Good vs. Evil Plot over the last few weeks.
 With heart-wrenching wars in the Middle East and little children on the verge of death from starvation, there is a challenge to step into the larger picture, one which transcends our own time and space as it shouts a battle-cry in the name of all things good.

 (This would be a perfect moment to LOUDLY SHOUT YOUR BATTLE CRY!)

 If you are like me, you want to rise out of the everyday humdrum of life, to live for something meaningful and fight for something great.
 But how do we make a difference?
 Or more specifically, what characteristics to effective world changers have?

-To answer this question, last week we began looking at the life of one of the greatest world changers throughout history, Jesus.
+To answer this question, last week we looked at the life of one of the greatest world changers throughout history, Jesus, for regardless of whether you believe he is God or not, there is no doubt he drastically changed he course of global events.
 He overcame some of the hindrances we have–like not seeing the bigger picture and not believing we can actually make a difference–by embodying humility and knowing his worth.

 If you want to embrace the reality that there is more going on than meets the eye, that you are called to something bigger than yourself, and if you want to stand up to take your place on this battlefield in the war against good and evil–embracing humility is essential.

 Do-gooders, desiring influence, seem to have a particularly tough time keeping pride from climbing on its high horse and placing itself at the helm in non-profits, organizations, churches, whole cities, and otherwise in the front and center of all things good.
 I know embracing humility is a constant struggle for me, and I’m sure the tension warring within me isn’t unique to just me.
 (Right?
 Please tell me this isn’t just me!)

 Okay, be humble–fine, no question about it.
 But how?